dsnaranda/YOLO-placas-detection/README.md

+# YOLO Plate Detection Project
-Change absolute paths to the ones you are using or use relative paths.
+Change absolute paths to the ones you are using **or use relative paths**.
+---
+## Dataset Structure

-The dataset structure should be: placas_dataset/
+The dataset should be organized as follows:

+placas_dataset/
 ├── train/
 │ ├── images/
 │ └── labels/
 ├── valid/
 │ ├── images/
 │ └── labels/
 ├── test/
 │ ├── images/
 │ └── labels/
 └── data.yaml

+---
+## XML to TXT Conversion
-If you have XML files, convert them to TXT with: xml_to_text/
+If you have XML annotation files, convert them to TXT with:

+xml_to_text/
- └── Convercion.py
+└── Conversion.py

- Remove the xml files to avoid noise: xml_to_text/
+---
+## Remove XML Files
+To avoid noise, remove the XML files using:

+xml_to_text/
 └── Eliminar.py